100x-Home-LLC/data_engineer_assessment/README.md

 - Edit the section to the bottom of this README with your solutions and instructions for each section at the bottom.
 - Ensure all steps are fully **reproducible** using your documentation
 - DO NOT MAKE THE REPOSITORY PUBLIC.
 ANY CANDIDATE WHO DOES IT WILL BE AUTO REJECTED.
-- Create a new private repo and invite the reviewer https://github.com/mantreshjain and https://github.com/siddhuorama
+- Create a new private repo and invite the reviewer https://github.com/siddhuorama

 ---